branquinhoaa/branquinhoaa.github.io/cv.md

 **2018/06 - current** - Rebelmouse.
 I started as a Technical Account Manager at Rebelmouse in 2018 (https://www.rebelmouse.com/).
-Some months later I was promoted to the role of "Director of Technical Account Manager", where my main responsibility was to lead client migration to Rebelmouse CMS.
+Some months later I was promoted to "Director of Technical Account Manager", where my main responsibility was to lead client migration to Rebelmouse CMS.
-The work consists on dealing with clients, solving their problems, training them to use the platform in the best way and also implementing the frontend of their pages (JS, CSS, HTML).
+The work consists of dealing with clients, helping them to find the best solution, training them to use the platform in the best way and also implementing the frontend of their pages (JS, CSS, HTML).

 **2017/09 - 2018/06** - Simbiose Ventures.
 For almost an year I worked 100% remote in this Brazilian data warehouse company.
 There I was a junior software developer and we use to work with Java and Python. (https://www.simbioseventures.com/).